 Through the mobile app: Log in to your account and select your card, then tap the payment button.

 It takes 1 to 3 business days for a credit card payment to post to your account if you pay online or by phone.
 Payments by mail will take a few days longer.
 If your credit card is linked to your checking account and both accounts are from the same bank, your payment may post immediately following the transaction.
-Your issuer’s payment timelines are included in your monthly statement, or you can call customer service for more information.… read full answer
+Your issuer’s payment timelines are included in your monthly statement.
+You can also call your bank’s customer...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.